dsgoficial/navegacao_bdgex/README.md

 # navegacao_bdgex
 Stand alone page for map navigation from BDGEx

-The page works based in a JSON file containing layers info.
+The page works based on a JSON file containing layers info.
 There is a example json named arvore-exemplo.json showing which attributes are needed.